-An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses; whose operating results are regularly reviewed by the entity's Chief Executive Officer, who is the Chief Operating Decision Maker, to make decisions about resources to be allocated to the segment and assess its performance; and for which discrete financial information is available.
+An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses; whose operating results are regularly reviewed by the entity's Chief Operating Decision Maker (CODM) to make decisions about resources to be allocated to the segment and assess its performance; and for which discrete financial information is available.

-Based on the information presented to and reviewed by the Chief Executive Officer, the entire operations of the Group are considered as one operating segment.
+Based on the information presented to and reviewed by the CODM, the entire operations of the Group are considered as one operating segment.